 Even doing a YTT feels like a step towards nurturing a seed or kernel within.
 I’ve practiced yoga asanas for a long time, going on and off the mat, but always returning, each time staying longer.
 I’ve dabbled with oil painting, writing, dance, and yoga is the only practice I’ve maintained consistently.

 Perhaps this is samsara* at work, pulling me back to yoga time and again.
 And choosing to commit to YTT is a thread of samskara**, woven into my karma to nurture.

 *The literal translation of Samsara would be “a wandering through.”
-This refers to the way in which everyone passes through a number of lives and states.
-It encompasses the concept of reincarnation and the fact that what an individual does in their current life will be reflected, through karma, in their future lives.
+This refers to the means within which everybody passes through a variety of lives and states.
+It encompasses the idea of reincarnation and therefore the fact that what an individual does in their current life are going to be reflected, through karma, in their future lives.

-**Samskaras are the mental impressions left by all thoughts, actions and intents that an individual has ever experienced.
+**Samskaras are the mental impressions left by all thoughts, actions, and intents that an individual has ever intimate with.
 They can be thought of as psychological imprints.
-They are below the level of normal consciousness and are said to be the root of all impulses, as well as our innate dispositions.
+They are below the level of normal consciousness and aforesaid to be the root of all impulses, as well as our innate tendencies.